frequency-chain/docs/pages/Networks/RunningCollators.md

 	* Collator: Can be auto-generated
 	* Can be set via CLI with `--node-key` or `--node-key-file`, usually for public bootnodes
 		* Remember that `--node-key-file` reads the file bytes, so do not have trailing new lines or other whitespace.
-	* Used by `libp2p` for secure node communications and is the public key at the end of the node multiaddr
+	* Used by `libp2p` for secure node communications and is the public key at the end of the node multiaddr.

 2. **The Controller Account Key** (Sometimes referred to as the `Account ID`)
 	* Account used to control the collator